CSC792-SDSMT-DERP/DERP/documentation/Final Report.md

 Additional requirements can be added to the requirements.txt file by creating a new virtual-environment, installing the requirements, and then using the command `pip3 freeze > ./requirements.txt`.

+# Continuous Integration

+The initial continuous integration solution for the repository consisted of a GitLab runner hosted on a Windows Server 2019 Datacenter VM on Azure.
+The runner communicated with the GitLab server by means of the school's VPN.
+This solution lasted for roughly a month before the subscription's free credit ran out and another solution became necessary.

+At this point the runner was moved to a Digital Ocean Ubuntu 18.04 droplet which was similarly configured to run through the school's VPN.
+This solution was in place until the repository migrated to GitHub, at which point using the runner would have required workarounds to mirror the repository on GitLab that were not ideal.

+After deciding that the GitLab runner was no longer the ideal solution, Travis CI was introduced as a replacement.
+This is the currently used solution on the GitHub repository.
+The Travis CI server status can be viewed [here](https://travis-ci.org/CSC792-SDSMT-DERP/DERP)

 # Testing Plan and Scripts

 The plan for testing and verification of this project is a three-pronged approach: